 1. I took a pointy and very flat kitchen knife and carefully slid it under each staple.
 Then I pulled up on each side of the staple alternating sides until it popped off.
 This is the way I found to be the easiest, but there may be other safer tools to removing staple gun staples.

 4. I then placed my new fabric from Hobby Lobby on our king size bed with the outside pattern facing down.

 5. Next I centered the foam piece with its plywood backing on top of the fabric.

 6. I went around with my staple gun and stapled the new fabric.

 Tips For A Nice Upholstered Look

-–Don’t over tighten if your foam is not cut perfectly on all edges.
+√ Don’t over tighten if your foam is not cut perfectly on all edges.
 I cut mine by hand and it had some uneven edges.
-Keeping things flush, but not too snug, allowed for a straight line look.
+Keeping things flush, but not too snug, gave the appearance of a straight edge.